 If you are in Budapest make sure you pass by!
 The diverse selection of contemporary installations and creations, reflecting on our problems of water pollution are worth it.
 While some of the works serve as indicators, others give individual perspectives of society by reflecting the economy, religion, and culture.

-Besides our almost 200 artists involved in our project as well as works by the artists and residence, students from the Berlin University of Arts (UdK) and the Technical University of Berlin (TU) are showing their developed works based on collaborations initiated by an interdisciplinary seminar hold by Roman Kroke.
+Besides our almost 200 artists involved in our Budapest festival program including works by the artists in residence, students from the University of the Arts (UdK) and the Technical University of Berlin (TU) are showing their developed works based on collaborations with many European scientific institutions (initiated by an interdisciplinary seminar hold by the artist Roman Kroke).
 Many students came to Budapest personally to present their works for the first time to the public and answered questions from the audience.

-We kindly thank the team of Hybridart for this great collaboration and the big help of installing the works!
+We kindly thank the team of Hybridart for this great collaboration and the big help of the teams installing their works!

 Photos by Andy Wengel